brycepg/cave-dweller/Readme.md

 # To Run

-fro the root directory run
+from the root directory run

     python cave_dweller/cave_dweller.py